redstone-finance/redstone-evm-connector/README.md

 ```

 #### Provider authorisation
-💡 Note!
 If you're the owner of the contract, you should authorise a data provider after the contract deployment.
 You should do it before users will interact with your contract.
 Because the provider authenticity will be checked via signature verification whenever a user submits a transaction accessing the data.
 There are 2 ways of provider authorisation:
 ##### 1. Simple authorisation
 We recommend to use this option.
 It will automatically authorise the correct public address based on your configured price feed.
 ```js